AEP20/P2P-messenger-network-project-2024/README.txt

 4. Enter a username in the opened window and click the "Save" button.

 ## Known Limitations
 - The application only works for users on the same local network.
 - The key exchange algorithm used for message encryption provides basic security and may be vulnerable to more advanced attacks.
 - The chat log is saved locally, so it cannot be accessed from other devices.
+- The user interface is simple and needs improvement in terms of user experience.

 ## Additional Notes
 - While the application is running, it continuously searches for and discovers users.
 Therefore, network traffic may increase slightly.
 - If a user goes offline, they are marked as "Away" in the list.
 - Ensure the recipient is online before sending a message.